-- 9.2.1. those aged 6 months to under 65 years in clinical risk groups;6 - 9.2.2. pregnant women; - 9.2.3. those aged 65 years and over; - 9.2.4. carers; - 9.2.5. close contacts of immunocompromised individuals;7 - 9.2.6. housebound patient as defined in paragraph 9.14; - those living in long-stay residential care homes or nursing homes or other long-stay health and social care facilities; - 9.2.8. locum GPs: - 9.2.9. frontline workers in social care settings employed by the following types of social care providers without employer led occupational health schemes: - (a) registered residential care or nursing home; - (b) registered domiciliary care provider; - (c) a voluntary managed hospice provider; or - (d) Direct Payment (personal budgets) and/or Personal Health Budgets, such as Personal Assistants; and
+- 9.2.1. those aged 6 months to under 65 years in clinical risk groups;6 - 9.2.2. pregnant women; - 9.2.3. those aged 65 years and over; - 9.2.4. carers; - 9.2.5. household contacts of immunocompromised individuals;7 - 9.2.6. housebound patient as defined in paragraph 9.14; - 9.2.7. those living in long-stay residential care homes or nursing homes or other long-stay health and social care facilities; - 9.2.8. frontline workers in social care settings employed by the following types of social care providers without employer led occupational health schemes: - (a) registered residential care or nursing home; - (b) registered domiciliary care provider; - (c) a voluntary managed hospice provider; or - (d) Direct Payment (personal budgets) and/or Personal Health Budgets, such as Personal Assistants; and - 9.2.9. frontline patient-facing staff working in general practice; and - 9.2.10. locum GPs, which is a cohort additional to those set out in the Flu Letter. - 9.3.
+Subject to paragraph 9.1 and 9.7, the Practice must administer the vaccinations to Patients in the priority order announced and authorised by

 5 Groups eligible for influenza vaccination are based on the advice of the JCVI who review the latest evidence on influenza vaccines and recommend the type of vaccine to be offered to Patients.
-The details of the eligible cohorts and vaccines to be used for the 2024/25 influenza season are outlined within the Flu Letter.
+The details of the eligible cohorts and vaccines to be used for the 2025/26 influenza season are outlined within the Flu Letter.